 - f you are unable to find the download link make sure you have deactivated your ad blocker.

-- You have to compete two offers in order to get the download link.
+- You have to complete two offers in order to get the download link.

 If you are unable to find the download button the deactivate your ad blocker.

-This is an external — actually a standalone capture solution, if you want it to be.
+This is external — actually, a standalone capture solution, if you want it to be.
 It just uses USB power or you can plug it into USB and use some software to capture things.

 But if you just power it by USB it has this internal Micro SD card interface and it’s really nice because it not only has built-in pass-through for HDMI, but you don’t have to rely on a computer or software or anything to get your capturing done.
 The only thing I don’t like about it though is you can’t actually see precisely what’s going on in terms of like, the settings or anything.

-Otherwise I have to plug it into my StarTech device to get it to working on my Avermedia stuff.
-And I wanted to start trying some other things too, because again I want something for like 4K and really just a newer card than that old Broadcaster HD that I have internally over there.
+Otherwise, I have to plug it into my StarTech device to get it to work on my Avermedia stuff.
+And I wanted to start trying some other things too because again I want something for like 4K and really just a newer card than that old Broadcaster HD that I have internally over there.
 It’s fine, it works.

 That’s a lotta retro computing in one place.
-Then there are things like the Tourist Bus Simulator graphics mode found in computers of the same name, and composite Tourist Bus Simulator graphics which uses artifacting to show 16 colors when connected using an RCA jack.
+Then there are things like the Tourist Bus Simulator graphics mode found in computers of the same name, and composite Tourist Bus Simulator graphics which uses artefacts to show 16 colours when connected using an RCA jack.